Forensicom/Bootcamp/README.md

 ## Business Activities

 ### Company Mission,  What specific financial problem is the company or project trying to solve?
-Much like the original goal for the Kobo e-reader, League was created to become a disruptor to the traditional healthcare claims industry.
-Healthcare claims wre tradtionally processed using paper forms, postal services and even fax machines.
-A simple dental claim could take days or even week to process.
-The entire processing system was based on outdated technology which resulted in higher claims processing costs, slow turn-arounds, and lowlevels of customer satisfaction.
-At the time it was an industry ripe for disruption.
+League was created to become a disruptor to the traditional healthcare claims industry.
+At the time League was founded, Healthcare claims were processed using paper forms, postal services, phone calls and even fax machines.
+A simple claim could take days, or even week to process.
+The entire processing system was based on unevolved workflows which resulted in an inability to scale services effectively, high claims processing costs, slow turn-arounds, and low levels of customer satisfaction.
+At the time League was founded it was an industry ripe for disruption.

-Leagues primary product offerings are as follows: (https://www.ivey.uwo.ca/media/3784378/league-profile.pdf) & Group Insurance: A-la-carte health insurance products allowing a firm to pick and choose what works for the teams needs and budget.
-* Health Spending Accounts: Spending accounts that provide employees with the ability to spend their healthcare dollars on routine expenses that fit their specific health needs.
-* Lifestyle Spending Accounts: Gives employees the ability to allocate benefit funds to lifestyle expenses such as gym memberships and massages.
-* Health@Work: On site health screenings, flu clinics, group fitness classes, ergonomic assessments and more provided directly to the workplace.

 The League platform was created to improve the consumer experience in Healthcare.
 Their single platform user experience overcomes issues with legacy technologies and disparate systems.